Coronavirus: Curfews maybe needed says Germany's Jens Spahn | DW | 09.04.2021

 Germany needs to implement stricter nationwide measures, including possible curfews, to break the third wave of coronavirus infections, Health Minister Jens Spahn said on Friday.

-"We need a lockdown," Spahn said in a news conference, adding that nighttime curfews may be required.
+"We need a lockdown," said Spahn (CDU) at a news conference in Berlin, adding that nighttime curfews may be required.

 He said there were nearly 4,500 patients currently in intensive care in Germany, adding: "If this continues, it will be too much for our health system."